cds-snc/covid-alert-app/e2e/README.md

 Staging app build only: iterates through every page of the app using the debug menu, taking screenshots as it goes.
 Find the output in `artifacts` folder.

+## test-gallery and visual-diff

+Useful scripts that parse test output to produce image galleries and easily shareable PDFs.
+See the test-gallery/[README.md](../test-gallery/README.md)

 ## Running Tests

 ### Preparation